 Find out for yourself through this introductory course where you will learn about vacuum and plasma technology commonly applied in the semiconductor, electronic, and manufacturing industries.
 The knowledge and skills gained through this course can be applied to optical coating, IC chip fabrication, 5G, Internet of Things, and more!

 Participants will also get the opportunity to participate in hands-on sessions using the MKS training system.
 This will allow for a better grasp of the working principles and applications of vacuum and plasma technology for processes such as thin film deposition and wafer fabrication.

+LEARNING OBJECTIVES By the end of the

+will be able to

+- plasma, their benefits, and applications

+- understand the working principles of vacuum and plasma technology

+- operate and calibrate vacuum systems, both hardware and software

+- system

+WHO SHOULD ATTEND?

-LEARNING OBJECTIVES By the end of the will be able to - on vacuum and plasma, their benefits, and applications in the manufacturing industry - understand the working principles of vacuum and plasma technology - operate and calibrate vacuum systems, both hardware and software deposit copper thin film using MKS sputtering training - system working principles and differences characterisation effective failure demonstrate an understanding for a) various types of microscopes (such as optical and electron microscopes) and recognise the relationship among magnification, resolution, and depth of field for an effective imaging; b) various thin film characterisation tools (such as ellipsometer and four-point probe) to obtain important properties of thin film or coating WHO SHOULD ATTEND?
+working principles and differences characterisation effective failure demonstrate an understanding for a) various types of microscopes (such as optical and electron microscopes) and recognise the relationship among magnification, resolution, and depth of field for an effective imaging; b) various thin film characterisation tools (such as ellipsometer and four-point probe) to obtain important properties of thin film or coating WHO SHOULD ATTEND?

-Engineering or technical personnel who are interested to learn about microscopy and thin film characterisation tools for failure analysis. course, participants provide explanation WHO SHOULD ATTEND?
-Engineering and technical personnel interested in understanding the vacuum and plasma systems.
+Engineering or technical personnel who are interested to learn about microscopy and thin film characterisation tools for failure analysis. - course, participants provide explanation on vacuum and - in the manufacturing industry - deposit copper thin film using MKS sputtering training - Engineering and technical personnel interested in understanding the vacuum and plasma systems.